pouryashirazian/pouryashirazian.github.io/index.markdown

 - `July 2016 - Present` Senior Software Engineering Manager [[Intuitive Surgical Corp.](https://www.intuitive.com)]

-Leading research and product development for intra-operative image-guided robotics surgery.
+Leading research and product development for the next generation of intra-operative image-guided robotics surgery.
 Contributed extensively to the [da-Vinci Iris][davinci-iris], a service to order and receive anatomical 3D models generated from a CT scan.
+Designed and developed a multi-user system for surgical video segmentation and labeling for training ML pipelines.
+Designed and developed real-time video segmentation for augmented-reality overlay systems.
+Received the Intuitive Inventor of the Year award for filing the most number of patents in a fiscal year.

 - `July 2015 – July 2016` Senior Software Engineer [[Xilinx Corp.](https://www.xilinx.com)]

-Research and development on compute-bound scientific applications that can be optimized using dynamic, flexible architectures.
-Developed a high-level synthesis framework for programming FPGAs with OpenCL and the required LLVM-based compiler backend infrastructure.
+Research and development on accelerating convolutional neural networks using dynamic, flexible architectures.
+Contributed to a high-level synthesis framework for programming FPGAs with OpenCL and the required LLVM backend compiler infrastructure.

 - `Jan 2015 – June 2015` Senior Graphics Software Engineer, [[Mercedes-Benz R&D](https://www.mbrdna.com)]